 A financially secure retirement may be a thing of the past as more and more seniors are carrying debt, which can lead to a diminished quality of life and unnecessary stress.
-Over half of Canadian seniors surveyed carry at least one form of debt, as reported in a Leger study commissioned by Financial Planning Standards Council and Credit Canada.
+Over half of Canadian seniors surveyed carry at least one form of debt, as reported in a Leger study commissioned by FP Canada and Credit Canada.

 But take heart.
 If you’re one of those retirees still carrying credit card, home renovation or other kinds of high-interest debt, it’s not too late to get back in the black.

 How does debt in the golden years happen?

 “Often it’s as simple as not having a plan, combined with putting today’s priorities ahead of tomorrow’s retirement and difficulty saying no to children and/or grandchildren,” says Jamie Golombek, CFP, a Toronto-based managing director, tax and estate planning with CIBC and personal finance columnist.

 Jamie offers these tips to ease the pressure and hasten the return to stress-free senior years:

 Add it up: When you commit income and expenses to paper, prepare a written budget and look at monthly cash flows, hidden surprises—like the total amount spent on take-out food and interest payments—may come to light.
 A better understanding of the money available versus the money being spent can help you find simple ways to reduce costs without feeling deprived.

 Divide and conquer: Once you have a clear picture of what you’ve been spending your money on, your next step is to take a hard look at which expenses are needs and which are wants.
 Start by putting the essentials such as housing, food, transportation, clothing and health care in the “needs” column.
 While you may be able to reduce some of these costs, it is usually easiest to cut back on discretionary expenses, such as entertainment, travel or dining out (aka the “wants”) until debt is eliminated.